Internal Communication | Tools

 Keep reading for more specifics & what to look for in each internal communications tool!

 Of course, there isn’t a business on the planet that isn’t using some kind of tool for email.
-Either you’re going straight through the email service itself (Gmail/Outlook), you’ve upgraded to email marketing software (Mailchimp/Constant Contact), or you’ve opted for an internal communications platform that offers email as a channel (hello!).
+Either you’re going straight through the email service itself (Gmail/Outlook), you’ve upgraded to email marketing software (Mailchimp/Constant Contact), or you’ve opted for a dedicated internal communications email software (like Workshop!).

 If you’re going to do internal emails right, it’s important to choose a real internal email platform.
 Running your team and/or company communications directly through Gmail and Outlook provides zero visibility into the effectiveness of your messages, and managing different distribution lists within that can be really, really painful (and almost impossible if you have more than 100 employees).
 Your messages are probably largely text-based (which isn’t very engaging) and don’t have a lot of formatting, or you’re attaching a PDF with the newsletter or the mission-critical information you’re trying to communicate.